configcat-labs/public-api-guide-integration-testing-sample/README.md

 This is a companion code repository for the blog article as titled above.
 The article guides the reader step by step on how to use ConfigCat's Public API to conduct an integration test.

+If you wish to code along with me, you can check out the `starter-code` branch.
+Getting stuck? feel free to view the complete code on the `main` branch.

 ## Build & Run

 1. Clone this repository.